janhvi-crypto/Pookie-Rhythms/README.md

 **PookieRhythms** is a personal music player web app — think of it as *my own Spotify, but without ads*.
 It’s built as a **Progressive Web App (PWA)**, which means you can install it on your device and enjoy it just like a native app.
+**Disclaimer**: For public deployment, use only royalty free music tracks.
+This is just a small-scale sample personal project.
 ---

 ## ✨ Features